NiWaRe/DPBenchmark/README.md

+# SmoothNet
+See a clean and more optimized version of the SmoothNets v1 in the [TUM-AIMED/PrivateModelArchitectures](https://github.com/TUM-AIMED/PrivateModelArchitectures) repo under [SmoothNet](https://github.com/TUM-AIMED/PrivateModelArchitectures/blob/master/PrivateModelArchitectures/Classification/SmoothNet.py).

 # DPBenchmark
 This is the WIP codebase of the ongoing research project on the benchmarking of different popular machine learning design choices in differentially private learning systems.
 This work mainly focuses on Image Classification and Segmentation on standard image datasets and medical datasets.
 Main tools used are Opacus, PyTorch Lightning and Weights&Biases.